 St. Tryphon Festival

-St. Tryphon’s Day is a day to honor Kotor’s patron saint, protector and the cathedral’s namesake.
+St. Tryphon’s Day is the time to honor Kotor’s patron saint, protector and the cathedral’s namesake.
 The event is highlighted by music from the Boka Navy Brass Band, accompanied by dancers donning traditional attire, and fireworks set off from the church balcony and firecrackers set off inside the bell towers.

 The celebration is capped by a special 2-hour St. Tryphon’s Day mass, followed by a procession of St. Tryphon’s relics through the Old Town Kotor lanes.